Fashion fonts for logotype in 2023/24

 Swapping out letters is a great way to pull in brand strategy and positioning (positioning is how you want your brand to be perceived).
 For example, maybe your designs use a lot of square patterns—fashion logotype example 11 would be a great fit.
 Or possibly your fashion label should be known for using fine threads—example 10 works well for that.

-How to design a logo for fashion brands
+How to design a fashion logo

 Step 1: Type name of fashion brand